Pterostylis squamata

-Pterostylis squamata, commonly known as the southern rustyhood or ruddyhood, is a plant in the orchid family Orchidaceae and is endemic to south-eastern Australia.
+Pterostylis squamata, commonly known as southern rustyhood or ruddyhood, is a plant in the orchid family Orchidaceae and is endemic to south-eastern Australia.
 Flowering plants have up to ten translucent green flowers with reddish-brown markings and a hairy, insect-like labellum.
 Non-flowering plants have a rosette of four to eight egg-shaped leaves.
 This species is very similar to Pterostylis rufa which has a narrower labellum and other minor differences.